24 Good Reasons for Leaving a Job + How to Explain Them

 Moving to another location

 If your job isn’t remote and life takes you in another direction, you might have to leave it behind and look for new opportunities.
-This can be a good fresh start, and there are many ways to spin this to your advantage during the interview.
+This can be a genuine fresh start, and you can present it positively in interviews by explaining how the move opened you up to new markets, networks, or responsibilities.

 When speaking to recruiters, underscore how relocating allowed you to embrace new challenges and perspectives.